andreas-glaser/quick-alarm-cinnamon/docs/project/vision.md

 - **Alarm firing**: when due, show a desktop notification and play an audio alert.
   - Clicking the notification silences the alarm.
   - Ring mode stops audio when the duration ends.
+  - If the computer was asleep past the due time, treat it as a missed alarm (keep it simple and avoid stale queued items).

 ## UX Notes
 - Favor keyboard flow: open menu, type, press Enter.